Matrix Factorisations Arising From Well-Generated Complex Reflection Groups: The Duality Group Pairing

-This is well-known, at least for $M=V$, and can be found for instance in \cite[Theorem 11.58]{MR2542964}.
-The converse is true: if such a permutation exists for $M=V$ then $k$ is a regular number.
-Even stronger, it is proven in \cite{MR1990017} that $k$ is regular as long as it divides exactly as many degrees as codegrees.
+This was observed by Orlik and Solomon by comparing the eigenvalues of the $W$ action on $M$ and on $M^*$ \cite[(5.1)]{MR575083}.
+There is a converse to this result: if such a permutation exists for $M=V$ then $k$ is a regular number.
+Even stronger, it is proven in \cite{MR1756877} that $k$ is regular as long as it divides exactly as many degrees as codegrees.
+The same fact is given a case free proof in \cite{MR1990017}.

 Now we turn to the case of duality groups.
 This is the best situation for controlling the grading.
-After pairing ${\rm Hom}_W(V,H)\otimes {\rm Hom}_W(V^*,H)\to S^W$ we can canonically project onto a highest degree basic invariant
+We are going to start using the notation $M(n)$ for the $n$-fold shift of a graded vector space $M$, with $M(n)_i=M_{i-n}$.